What is PL/SQL Subprograms?

 Check out the top PL/SQL Interview Questions to learn what is expected from PL/SQL professionals!

 Invoker’s rights subprograms let you reuse code and centralize application logic.
 They are especially useful in applications that store data using identical tables in different schemas.
 All the schemas in one instance can call procedures owned by a central schema.
 You can even have schemas in different instances call centralized procedures using a database link.

 You can restrict access to sensitive data by calling from an invoker’s rights subprogram to a definer’s rights subprogram that queries or updates the table containing the sensitive data.
-Although multiple users can call the invoker’s rights subprogram, they do not have direct access to the sensitive data.
+Although multiple users can call the invoker’s rights subprogram, they do not have direct access to sensitive data.

 Recursion with PL/SQL

 Recursion is a powerful technique for simplifying the design of algorithms.
 Basically, recursion means self-reference.
 In a recursive mathematical sequence, each term is derived by applying a formula to preceding terms.
 The Fibonacci sequence (0, 1, 1, 2, 3, 5, 8, 13, 21, …), is an example.
 Each term in the sequence (after the second) is the sum of the two terms that immediately precede it.